 It is recommended that students focusing in paleontology take EESC UN2300 Earth's Environmental Systems: The Life System, as one of their foundation courses.

 MAJOR IN ENVIRONMENTAL SCIENCE

-Please read Guidelines for all Earth and Environmental Sciences Majors, Concentrators, and Special Concentrators above.
+Please read Guidelines for all Earth Science, Environmental Science, & Climate System Science Majors, Concentrators, and Special Concentrators (p.
+243) above.

 The major in environmental science requires a minimum of 47 points, distributed as follows: